k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 *   **Event Subscription:** The Sentient Entity Manager will subscribe to "significant action" events generated by the Action Significance Monitor.
 *   **Prompt Initiation:** When a significant action event is received for an NPC or Owner, the manager will:
-    1. Retrieve the relevant batched actions from the Action Significance Monitor for the specific player and entity.
+    1. Retrieve the relevant batched actions from the Action Significance Monitor for the specific player character and entity.
     2. Call the Prompt Assembler (from Phase 3) to construct the LLM prompt.
 This prompt will include the batched actions as part of the dynamic context, allowing the LLM to understand the sequence of events leading to its activation.
     3. Send the constructed prompt to the LLM API Client.
 *   **Response Handling:**
     1. Receive the LLM response (containing narrative and potential tool calls).
-    2. Send the narrative part to the Server-Side Presentation Layer for display to the player.
+    2. Send the narrative part to the Server-Side Presentation Layer for display to the player character.
     3. Send any tool calls to the Tool Dispatcher for execution.

 ### 2.3.
 Integrating AI Responses